laro/Cilia/README.md

     - No initialization means random values.
 In this case they are in fact often zero, but _not always_.
     - Initializing large arrays (e.g. `Array`, `Image`, `Vector`, or `Matrix` with many elements) takes a noticeable amount of time, so we don't want to always initialize everything.
         - With virtual memory it could actually be (almost) "free" to initialize _large_ arrays with zero.
 But only when using heap memory directly.
 Small memory regions, that were used before, still need to be overwritten with zeros.
-    - We could warn (or maybe even consider it an error) if not initialized,
+    - We could consider it an error (or at least warn) if not initialized,
       and use a keyword `noinit` to avoid that warning/error.
       ```
-      Int i         // Warning
+      Int i         // Error
-      Int j noinit  // No warning
+      Int j noinit  // Ok
-      Int j = 1     // No warning
+      Int j = 1     // Ok
       ```
     - Classes / custom types
         - Mark constructors with `noinit` when they do not initialize their values, so `noinit` should be used when calling them consciously.